Mining One Bitcoin: Time, Difficulty, and Profitability

 The only way not to fall off the next difficulty spiral is to stop playing solo.
 Plug into a fleet of modern ASICs where efficiency is measured not in dreams, but in joules per terahash.
 Where electricity costs pennies and service is built into the deal.

 At Cuverse, that's exactly how it works.
-You don't think about difficulty — you just watch your balance grow.
+Don't think about difficulty — just watch your balance grow.
 Because difficulty is no longer your problem.
 It's the engineers' problem.
-And they're holding not a calculator, but industrial power.
+And they're using industrial power rather than a calculator.

 FAQ